-The Story Behind the Tiny Satellites That Went Rogue
+Launching Rogue Satellites Into Space Was a ‘Mistake’

 She was overwhelmed by the intensity of the media reports about the launch.
 “It was difficult to watch, but I’m really proud of how the team has recovered and how we’ve regained trust, and [of] our good relationship with the FCC,” she said.

 In July, Spangelo applied for “special temporary authority” at the FCC, asking the agency for permission for Swarm to activate the SpaceBees and communicate with them.
 In late August, the FCC approved her request.
-“You can see that the purpose is very specific: Limited communications with the SpaceBEE satellites for the sole purpose of collecting orbital and tracking data,” said Grace, the FCC spokesperson.
+“You can see that the purpose is very specific: limited communications with the SpaceBEE satellites for the sole purpose of collecting orbital and tracking data,” said Grace, the FCC spokesperson.
 Swarm is now allowed to operate the SpaceBees until February 2019.
 Spangelo said the satellites will begin transmitting sometime this month.

 Spangelo appears to have taken this small reprieve as a blessing to move forward.
 Last week, she published a post on Medium that marked Swarm’s emergence from stealth mode, the Silicon Valley term for the cocoon period when start-ups spend some time gestating ideas and lining up investors.
 “It’s been an unbelievably challenging and rewarding experience growing Swarm so far,” she wrote.
 “We can’t wait to continue working toward our vision of providing affordable data services to every device and person on the planet.”